-My name is Jimmy Watkins, and I’m five-years-old.
-My uncle asked me to introduce his talk on creativity because some big, smart person at NASA said that five-year-olds are 98 percent creative.
-That’s like a whole bunch!
+My name is Jimmy Watkins, and I’m five-years old.
+My uncle asked me to introduce his talk on creativity because some big, smart person at NASA said that five-year olds are 98 percent creative.
+I think that’s like a whole bunch!

-And she turned all red and mad when I used her can of hairspray and those stinky candles in the bathroom to make an awesome . . . like really awesome . . . flame-thrower.
+And Mom turned all red and mad when I used her can of hairspray and those stinky candles in the bathroom to make an awesome . . . like really awesome . . . flamethrower.

-She sent me to my room, which was cool with me, since that’s where I do my most creative stuff.
-I made a cool “Sponge Bob Square Pants” costume out of my yellow pillow case, and scissors and Magic Markers.
+She sent me to my room, which was cool with me, since that’s where I do my most creative work.

 Uh, thank you, Jimmy.
 And sit right down there in the front row, so I can keep an eye on you.